Economy of South Africa: Manufacturing

 The manufacturing industry's contribution to the economy is relatively small, providing just 13.3% of jobs and 15% of GDP.
 There are growing sectors of manufacturing, however, such as in the Space industry.
 Labour costs are low, but not nearly as low as in most other emerging markets, and the cost of the transport, communications and general living is much higher.

 The South African automotive industry accounts for about 10% of South Africa's manufacturing exports, contributes 7.5% to the country's GDP and employs around 36,000 people.
 Annual production in 2007 was 535,000 vehicles, out of a global production of 73 million units in the same year.
-Vehicle exports were in the region of 170,000 units in 2007, exported mainly to Japan (about 29% of the value of total exports), Australia (20%), the UK (12%) and the US (11%).
+Vehicle exports were in the region of 170,000 units in 2007, exported mainly to Japan (about 29% of the value of total exports), Australia (20%), the United Kingdom (12%) and the United States (11%).
 South Africa also exported ZAR 30.3 billion worth of auto components in 2006.

 BMW, Ford, Volkswagen, Daimler-Chrysler, General Motors, Nissan and Toyota all have production plants in South Africa.
 Large component manufacturers with bases in the country are Arvin Exhaust, Bloxwitch, Corning and Senior Flexonics.
 There are also about 200 automotive component manufacturers in South Africa, and more than 150 others that supply the industry on a non-exclusive basis.
 The industry is concentrated in two provinces, the Eastern Cape and Gauteng.
 Companies producing in South Africa can take advantage of the low production costs and the access to new markets as a result of trade agreements with the European Union and the Southern African Development Community.

 After a steep decline of 10.4% in 2009, the manufacturing sector performed well in 2010, growing by 5%, though this rebound was primarily limited to the automotive, basic chemicals, iron and steel and food and beverages industries.
 The performance of this sector remains curtailed by the low demand in South Africa's main export markets in the developed world.
 There is growth in some areas, such as the Space industry in South Africa, which is expected to see an increase in Space industry jobs, and jobs in supporting technology and manufacturing sectors.